matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 by implementing strict data protection and privacy measures, providing the necessary controls for data residency, and undergoing regular audits to ensure compliance with various global and regional standards.

-6) Describe how Security Command Center contributes to GCP governance.
+6) Describe how Security Command Center contributes to GCP governance?
 Answer: Security Command Center contributes to GCP governance by providing a comprehensive view of the security and risk posture of GCP assets.
 It helps identify vulnerabilities and threats, reviews security settings, and provides actionable recommendations to improve security.
 By centralizing visibility and control over cloud resources, Security Command Center